First Time Renting or Buying

 The larger parks are really quite self-sufficient and you will

 probably be surprised how little you travel out.
-But of
+But of course

-array of adventures and entertainment in the area.
+adventures and entertainment in the area.

 Keep in mind that you are actually having to